Bumblebee202111/MinusOneMusic-public/README.md

 # MinusOne Music

-**MinusOne Cloud Music** (减一云音乐, app name: *MinusOne Music*) is a lightweight, third-party NCM client for Android, currently in an inactive (though not abandoned) state of early development.
+**MinusOne Cloud Music** (减一云音乐, app name: *MinusOne Music*) is a lightweight, third-party NetEase Cloud Music (NCM) client for Android, currently in an inactive (though not abandoned) state of early development.

 This project was started as a foundational learning experience, and its current codebase is a candid reflection of the developer's skills and architectural understanding at the time.